Paperback-iOS/website/src/help/faq/README.md

 ---

 # Frequently Asked Questions
-If you have questions about the app and our plans or need help with installing the app, try checking our guides and DAQ entries.
+If you have questions about the app and our plans or need help with installing the app, try checking our guides and FAQ entries.
 If you haven't found what you needed, feel free to join the [Discord](https://discord.gg/Ny83JV3) and ask using our thread system.

 # General Information